Mean field limits of co-evolutionary signed heterogeneous networks: Preliminaries

-the \emph{bounded Lipschitz norm} of $\upsilon$.
-Let $d_{\BL}$ be the \emph{bounded Lipschitz metric} induced by $\|\cdot\|_{\BL}$.
-Note that both $\cM_+(Y)$ and $\cP(Y)$ with the bounded Lipschitz metric are complete metric spaces \cite{B07}.
+the \emph{bounded Lipschitz norm} of $\upsilon$. {Let $d_{\BL}$ be the \emph{bounded Lipschitz metric} induced by $\|\cdot\|_{\BL}$, which admits the following supremum representation: For $\upsilon_1,\upsilon_2\in\cM(Y)$, } Note that both $\cM_+(Y)$ and $\cP(Y)$ with the bounded Lipschitz metric are complete metric spaces \cite{B07}.
 Moreover, if the cardinality of $Y$ is infinite, then the topology induced by the bounded Lipschitz norm is strictly weaker than that induced by the total variation norm, and hence by Banach's theorem, $\cM$ equipped with the bounded Lipschitz norm is not complete since the two norms are \emph{not} equivalent \cite{B07}.
 In addition, if the complete metric space $Y$ is compact, then the bounded Lipschitz metric metrizes the weak topology, and convergence in $d_{\BL}$ also ensures the convergence in all finite moments.

-The following properties of measure-valued functions from \cite{GKX21,KX21} will be used to propose a generalized coevolutionary Kuramoto network in the next section.
+The following properties of measure-valued functions from \cite{GKX21,KX21} will be used to define the evolution of weights of a generalized {co-evolutionary} Kuramoto network in the next section (see \eqref{characteristic-Eq-1}).